 The cancellation applicant must have been a permanent resident for 5 years (8 USC §1229b(a)(1)) and must have resided in the United States continuously for 7 years after having been admitted in any status (e.g., as a permanent resident, tourist, or student) (8 USC §1229b(a)(2)).
+A parent's permanent resident status is imputed to the unemancipated minor children residing with that parent for purposes of eligibility for the 5 years' residency status.
+Mercado-Zazueta v Holder (9th Cir 2009) 580 F3d 1102.
 The 5 years will continue to accrue throughout the resident's removal proceedings and, if the resident contests deportability, into federal review of a removal order.
 The 7-year continuous residence requirement is deemed to have ended on the occurrence of either of the following events: (a) the issuance of the Notice to Appear, the charging paper beginning removal proceedings under 8 USC §1229 or (b) the applicant's commission of certain offenses listed in 8 USC §1182(a)(2) that render him or her inadmissible or deportable.
 8 USC §1229b(d)(1).
 These offenses that "stop the clock" on the 7 years are crimes involving moral turpitude, prostitution, drug offenses, and conviction of two or more offenses with an aggregate 5-year sentence, if the person becomes deportable or inadmissible because of the offense.
 However, a conviction by plea from before April 1, 1997, may not stop this clock, and the person might remain eligible to apply for cancellation.
 See Sinotes-Cruz v Gonzales (9th Cir 2006) 468 F3d 1190.